cambridge-collection/dl-loading-ui/README.md

 # Cambridge Digital Library: Content Loader

 This is a web application providing a GUI for editing and loading data into the Cambridge Digital Library Platform.
+It edits data in the cudl-data-source s3 buckets (prefixed with dev-, staging- and production-).
+Once this data is edited it triggers processing, see https://github.com/cambridge-collection/data-lambda-transform which has details on how the data is processed.

 ## Running